szeryk/nvim/README.md

 - if you want to replace vim with nvim add this to your .bashrc:
     `alias vim=nvim`
 - use `:checkhealth` to see if everything is working correctly
+    - `:checkhealth Mason` to see if Mason is working correctly
+    - `:checkhealth snacks` to see if snacks are working correctly
 - all my keybindings are in `lua/vim-keymap.lua`
 - all global options are in `lua/vim-options.lua`